steffanv/mcda4arcmap/README.md

 ## System Requirements

 - Developed for ArcMap 10.1, ArcMap 10.2 or later and the .Net Framework 4.0 or later
 - Download should appear as "ESRI AddIn File" - if ArcMap runs, this add-in will also work!
+Donwloads can be found in the [releases section](https://github.com/steffanv/mcda4arcmap/releases)

 ## TOOLS